Table of Contents

 What is a video management system (VMS)

 A video management system is software that records, stores, and manages video footage from security cameras.
-It allows businesses to monitor live video, review past events, and integrate video with other data for better decision-making.
+It enables users to monitor live video, review past events, and integrate video with business data for faster, more informed decision-making.

 How does a video management system work?

-- Video capture – Security cameras send live footage to the VMS.
+- Video capture: Security cameras stream live footage to the VMS.

-- Smart search & alerts – AI-powered tools help find specific events fast and send alerts for suspicious activity.
+- Smart search & alerts: AI tools help users find specific footage in seconds and trigger alerts for motion, behavior, or sensor activity.

 Why choosing the right video management system matters